Intensive Institute on Science Fiction Literature

 The University of Kansas continues its role as the leader in science fiction education.
 I can do no greater service to teachers than to repeat the advice that I gave in Anatomy of Wonder 4: you should attend one of the Intensive Institutes on the Teaching of Science Fiction offered at the University of Kansas each summer.

 The Intensive Institute on Science Fiction Literature normally runs for 12 consecutive days.
-James Gunn offered this course for professionalization since 1975, and in 2010 Chris McKitterick began leading it, recently making it available for credit as a courtesy to the English Department as ENGL 506 (undergraduate) or ENGL 790 (graduate) in addition to the professional offering.
+James Gunn offered this course for professionalization since 1975, and in 2010 Chris McKitterick began leading it, recently making it available as a courtesy to the English Department as undergraduate or graduate credit in addition to the professional offering.

 Institute topics alternate each year between the short stories in the first four volumes of James Gunn's six-volume historical anthology, The Road to Science Fiction; and 25 novels.
 See below for the full syllabus of both versions.
 A variant version of the SF Institute is also available as a full-semester course, so that KU students may study both the long and short genres over the course of a single year.